-On June 29, 2015, Malibu Boats, LLC ("Malibu") filed a complaint in the United States District Court for the Eastern District of Tennessee alleging that each of our our Gen 2 Surf System and NXT Surf System infringe a Malibu patent relating to Malibu's wake surf technology.
+In June 2015, Malibu Boats, LLC ("Malibu") filed a complaint in the United States District Court for the Eastern District of Tennessee alleging that each of the Company's Gen 2 Surf System and NXT Surf System infringe a Malibu patent relating to Malibu's wake surf technology.
 The complaint seeks trebled damages in an unspecified amount, attorneys' fees and an injunction against future infringement.
-On August 13, 2015, we filed a motion for summary judgment with the court.
-The court has not yet ruled on this motion.
-We do not believe that Malibu's claims have merit and we intend to defend against these claims vigorously.
+In August 2015, the Company filed a motion with the court for summary judgment of noninfringement.
+In February 2016, the court denied the Company's summary judgment motion without prejudice to refiling after the court interprets the patent claims.
+Malibu filed another complaint alleging that the Company's Gen 2 and NXT Surf Systems infringes on another patent in February 2016.
+As with the previous complaint, Malibu is seeking damages and an injunction.
+In March 2016, the Company filed a motion to dismiss part of Malibu's complaint, specifically, Malibu's claim that the Company's alleged infringement has been willful.
+Malibu filed an opposition to the motion to dismiss in March 2016 and the Company filed a reply in April 2016.
+The parties are awaiting a decision from the court on the Company's motion to dismiss.
+The Company does not believe that Malibu's claims have merit and we intend to defend against these claims vigorously.